aloralabs/borochov-website/content/_index.md

 ### Upcoming Services

 Borochov Cultural Centre and Kol Yisroel Congregation conduct services during Rosh Hashanah and Yom Kippur that attract families from all areas of Greater Toronto.
 Over the past 50+ years we have established a congregation of generations.
 Our family services are conducted in a warm, friendly, comfortable atmosphere with reserved seating at reasonable rates.
+The cost for tickets is $85 and children 12 and under is $55.

+Our High Holiday services are led by Cantor Gary Zener and Ahsher Zeldin.

+**Rosh Hashanah**

+Thursday October 3rd        9:30 a.m.

+Friday October 4th             9:30 a.m.

+**Yom Kippur**

+Friday October 11th           6:15 p.m.

+Saturday October 12th       9:30 a.m.

+Sunday October 12th         5:30 p.m.

 ### Associates